Torrent67/csProjwordcount/README.md

   Output, "sentence = I want some coffee, word = coffee".

 * Checks how many times a word appears in a sentence:
-  "Please put more coffee in my coffee mug" int = 2
+  Input:"Please put more coffee in my coffee mug" Output "coffee" = int 2

+* Will not count if selected word is in another word
+  Input: "she sells sea shells by the seashore" Output "sea"= int1